petoncle/mousemaster/configuration/configuration-reference.md

 1. The combo sequence `+leftctrl +e` means leftctrl must be pressed then e must be pressed.
-2. The `+` in `+leftctrl` and `+e` means that the key press should be eaten by
+2. The `+` in `+leftctrl` and `+e` corresponds to a key press.
+The press will be eaten by
    mousemaster: it will not be sent to the other applications.
-3. `+leftctrl` is the same as, and a shorter version of `+leftctrl-0-250` which means that leftctrl must be pressed for a duration between 0 and 250 milliseconds.
+3. `+leftctrl` is the same as, and a shorter version of `+leftctrl-0-250` which means that leftctrl must be pressed for a duration of 0 to 250 milliseconds.
 This means that mousemaster should not consider the combo as complete if you press leftctrl for longer than 250ms.
 The default combo move duration can be changed with:
     ```properties